JakeMathews/recommendation-engine/README.md

 # Struggles and Feedback

-- Adding postgres took WAYYY longer than expected.
-Ended up copying flyway/jooq setup from a personal project.
+- Adding postgres and other dependencies took WAYYY longer than expected.
+    - Ended up copying flyway/jooq setup from a personal project.
 Not ideal...
 I wanted to get JPA working, but I already sunk too much time on this issue.
 - Providing a starter template project could cut down the time a candidate has to spend on configuring their environment/project.
-- Does the project even need to be runnable?
-I initially assumed so, but given the time constraints, that probably wasn't necessary.
-Definitely spent too much time on that.
+- The deliverables state the project should be a working spring boot project, spent way too much time on that in my opinion.
+- Deliverable also wanted a postman collection, but I didn't have time to write one.